haywirephoenix/StringOMatic/README.md

 >* Create new data structure for storing and generating constants
 >* Update all modules to support new structure
->* Update Rewired module to search for INputManager prefab or scene
+>* Update Rewired module to search for InputManager prefab or scene
 >* Upate Resources module - new project scanning and const gen approach

 >* Update Preferences UI + current and backwards compatibility
 >* Add new fields to Preferences UI to customize Path, Class and Namespace
 >* Fix MenuItem methods, with backwards compatibility
+>* New and improved Animator Hash generation

 </details>